Home | Blog Index | Blog Archives | Christianity & Faith Essays

 have revealed evidence of similar earthquake sequences in the past, with a recurrence interval of 400 to 500 years.
 While we are probably only halfway through the recurrence interval for another major New Madrid sequence like the one seen in 1811-1812, we have reached/exceeded the expected interval for smaller quakes of magnitude 6.0 or greater which are known to occur in the NMSZ.

-While this region made my list for an earthquake chase target thanks to the likelihood of a magnitude 6.0 in the next 2 decades, the inability to pinpoint a specific fault source for such a quake - and the probability that no surface rupture will occur - brings it in at the fourth spot on my list.
+While this region made my list for an earthquake expedition target thanks to the likelihood of a magnitude 6.0 in the next 2 decades, the inability to pinpoint a specific fault source for such a quake - and the probability that no surface rupture will occur - brings it in at the fourth spot on my list.

 #5: Eastern Aleutian subduction zone - Sand Point to Perryville, Alaska